earthly/website/blog/_posts/2022-08-02-terraform-route53.md

 So, I had a working lambda that was getting all requests to earthly-tools.com, but then it stopped working.
 What was going on?

-First, lets check see what dig says:
+First, lets check and see what dig says:

 ~~~{.bash caption=">_"}
 $ dig earthly-tools.com